SLoMo: A General System for Legged Robot Motion Imitation from Casual Videos: Discussion and Conclusions

 \subsection{Future Work}

-Many exciting directions for future research remain: Firstly, we believe it is worthwhile to investigate improvements and trade-offs by using combinations of other methods in each stage of the framework.
+Many exciting directions for future research remain: First, several trade-offs should be investigated in which components of our framework are swapped out.
 For example, leveraging RGB-D video data can likely improve reconstruction quality at the expense of data availability.
 Secondly, it should be possible to deploy the SLoMo pipeline on humanoid hardware, imitate more challenging humanoid behaviors, and execute behaviors on more challenging terrains where humans and animals have demonstrated highly athletic and robust behaviors but manually designing trajectories for robots can be challenging.
-Finally, a natural extension of this work is to use reconstructed motions from videos as priors for learning locomotion control policies with reinforcement or supervised learning.
+Finally, this work can benefit from a proven, high-performance online control stack (e.g. whole-body control \cite{kim_highly_2019}).
+We believe that real-world visual data can be a rich source of robot behaviors, and taking advantage of recent advancements in reasoning about such visual data can be extremely powerful for robotics.

-\section{Acknowledgments}
+\section{ACKNOWLEDGMENTS}

-The authors would like to thank Taylor A. Howell, Simon Le Cleac'h, Swaminathan Gurumurthy and the rest of the Robotic Exploration Lab at CMU for their insightful discussions and feedback.
+The authors would like to thank Taylor A. Howell, Simon Le Cleac'h, and members of the Robotic Exploration Lab at CMU for their insightful discussions and feedback.